TurnipGuy30/English-2022/docs/_posts/2022-09-12-Where Is The Love.md

 <div style="text-align:justify;text-justify:inter-word;">

-<cite>Where Is The Love?</cite> is a song by <cite>The Black Eyed Peas</cite>, founded in 1995. <cite>The Black Eyed Peas</cite> is a Grammy Award-winning rap group, and has sold over 80 million records worldwide.
+<cite>Where Is The Love?</cite> is a song by <cite>The Black Eyed Peas</cite>, founded in 1995. <cite>The Black Eyed Peas</cite> is a Grammy Award-winning rap group and has sold over 80 million records worldwide.

 <br><br>